sembooooo/BaremetalPi_Learning/Baremetal_2.md

 ### what is the condition to come out of the loop?
 To know this first we need to know what a mailbox is.
+There are actually two types of mailboxes
+1. Those that are present in GPU
+2. Those that are present in bcm28xx chip.
-Mailbox is a  means of communication between GPU and our ARM Processor. in raspberry pi every core has 3 Mailboxes.
+Here i am referring to the second category mailboxes in raspberry pi every core is given  3 Mailboxes.
 In order to write into them we need to write in one address and in order to read or clear them we need to do this at other address. here below i have given for all cores mailbox 3 0x4000_008C Core 0 Mailbox 3 write - set (WO)